mitryp/vectors/README.md

 ---
 ## Class:
-` Vector2D ` : takes tuple or list of coordinates with length 2 when creating.
+` Vector2D ` : takes ints, floats, tuple, list when creating.
 If not given, creates zero vector (0;0).
+If given only one number, assigns it to "x" coordinate.
 Also can take other Vector2D object.

 ## Global functions: